tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Champion Feat

-If you hit with your next melee attack after you cast a necromancer spell, you deal additional negative energy damage equal to the spell level.
+If you hit with your next melee attack after you cast a necromancer spell, you deal additional necrotic damage equal to the spell level.
 Only count the highest level spell, multiple spells do not stack.

 #### Epic Feat